drj11/sixtyforth/sixtyforth.md

 - fetch word from THIS into TARGET
 - jump to TARGET

-At the end of a typical Forth block, there is the word NEXTWORD.
+At the end of a typical Forth block, there is the word EXIT (defined by [FORTH1983].
-NEXTWORD, when executed,
+EXIT, when executed,
 effectively does a function return.
 It: